 - The Rudolfinum.
 One of Prague’s most impressive landmarks serves as a home to the world-famous Czech Philharmonic Orchestra.
 The Neo-Renaissance building located on the bank of the Vltava River is a beautiful example of Prague’s well-preserved architecture.

 The Foods and Drinks Prague Is Most Famous For

-The Czech capital is among the best cities to eat and drink your heart out.
+The Czech capital is among the best cities to enjoy finger-licking delicacies.
 In this section, you’ll discover the foods and drinks Prague is known for.

 - The delicious Czech beer.
 Czechs are the reigning world champions when it comes to beer consumption per capita.
 They devour a whopping 188.6 liters (398.6 U.S. pints) each year.
 The incredible variety of Czech beer is probably one of the reasons for this title.
 Czechs have held this crown since 1993.

 - The Prague ham.
 Prague is a top destination among foodies from all over the world.
 The popular Pražská šunka (Prague ham) should be on top of your must-try local food list.
 The delicacy is cured in brine, stewed, and finally smoked, resulting in a mouthwatering treat.

 - The deep-fried cheese.
 The traditional recipe for the deep-fried Smažený sýr is simple, but the result is always a feast for your taste buds.
 Several types of cheese come together for its preparation, including Czech varieties such as the Niva blue cheese and the Hermelin soft cheese.